This blog was updated on July 15, 2020.

 Today, customers expect brands to be available on their favorite communication channels, like WhatsApp – the most preferred messaging channel worldwide.
 In fact, 68% of customers think that messaging is the most convenient way to contact a business, according to AdWeek.

 The first step towards being able to message your customers over WhatsApp is getting them to opt-in.
-So, we’re here to guide you through what exactly an opt-in is and four easy ways to collect them.
+So, we’re here to guide you through what exactly an opt-in is and five easy ways to collect them.

 What is an opt-in?